Local Hamiltonian Problem with succinct ground state is MA-Complete: Introduction

-\textbf{Verification of matrix products.} There is an extensive study of the complexity of matrix verification~\cite{freivalds1979fast,buhrman2004quantum}, that is, given query access to two matrices $A,B,C\in\bR^{2^n\times 2^n}$, verifying whether $AB=C$.
-Here we use $2^n$ as the matrix size for convenience of comparing with our setting.
 In particular, \cite{freivalds1979fast} gave a classical algorithm with high probability in time proportional to $2^{2n}$, and \cite{buhrman2004quantum} gave a quantum algorithm in time $O(2^{5n/3})$.
-Our setting is related to verifying matrix product where the matrices have different sizes, i.e. related to the question where $\ket{\phi}\in \bR^{2^n}, H\in\bR^{2^n}$, and testing whether the multiplication $\langle \phi|H|\phi\rangle \leq a$ or $\geq b$.
-In Theorem \ref{thm:intro} we claim we have a $\MA$-type algorithm which only need $poly(n)$-queries instead of $poly(2^n)$.
+Our setting is conceptually related to verifying matrix product where the matrices have different sizes, that is, related to the question where $\ket{\phi}\in \bR^{2^n}, H\in\bR^{2^n\times 2^n}$, and testing whether the multiplication $\langle \phi|H|\phi\rangle \leq a$ or $\geq b$.
+In Theorem \ref{thm:intro} we claim that we have a $\MA$-type algorithm which only needs $poly(n)$-queries instead of $poly(2^n)$.
 Note that this is achieved because we are testing ground energy rather than testing matrix multiplication for arbitrary $\ket{\phi}, H$.
-Besides, in our setting the norm of $H$ is bounded by $poly(n)$.
+Besides, in our setting the norm of $H\in \bR^{2^n\times 2^n}$ is bounded by $poly(n)$.
 A more detailed generalization where our algorithm works can be seen in Appendix \ref{appendix:matrix_verificaion}.
 This generalization only involves linear algebra and thus might be easier to understand for readers outside quantum information.